 Avery White notes that "The invisible wounds from growing up with an emotionally unavailable father shape adult behaviors in profound ways that most people never realize—until they recognize the exhausting patterns they've been repeating their entire lives."

-These patterns show up in subtle ways.
-They're the reason someone might work themselves to exhaustion rather than ask for help with a project.
-They're why someone might suffer in silence through grief rather than lean on friends.
+These patterns show up in the most ordinary moments.
+They're the reason someone volunteers for the late shift rather than ask a coworker to cover.
+They're why someone sits alone at a funeral reception, plate untouched, smiling when approached.
 It's not pride or stubbornness.
 It's protection.

 I remember sitting in therapy, finally understanding why I'd pushed myself to burnout in my finance career.
 I'd rather collapse from exhaustion than admit I needed support.
 That realization hit hard.
 How many of us are walking around with these same invisible wounds, mistaking our trauma responses for personality traits?